 Andrea Mastrovito was born in 1978 in Bergamo, Italy.
 He received his M.F.A. in 2001 from Accademia Carrara di Belle Arti in Bergamo.
-He lives and works in Bergamo and New York, NY.
+He lives and works in New York.

 In the early 2000s, Mastrovito became known primarily for his collages on canvas, in which he overlapped hundreds of layers of cut-out and painted silhouettes.
 In 2009, he produced his first Enciclopedia dei fiori da giardino, in which the concepts of assemblage and collage took on a markedly spatial quality.
 This series set the stage for subsequent work, such as The Island of Dr. Mastrovito.
 The work encompasses thousands of pages from volumes of zoology and botany books, cut out and displayed three-dimensionally, like in a pop-up book.
 The works cascaded off the walls, organically filling the exhibition space and eliminating the distance between the viewer and the works of art.